braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_track.md

 ## Example request to set subscription groups

 This example shows how you can create a user and set their subscription group within the user attributes object.

+Updating the subscription status with this endpoint will both update the user specified by their `external_id` (such as User1) and update the subscription status of any users with the same email as that user (User1).

 {% alert important %}
 Using endpoint to create a new user and update their subscription groups is currently in early access.
 Contact your Braze customer success manager if you're interested in participating in the early access.